isomerpages/moe-yuanchingsec/_confident-leaders/GoGlobal@YCSS.md

 terrified of our “haunted” hotel our first night there and i had to ask Ms Jean to walk me back to the hotel room!
 Overall, it was a truly educational and enjoyable trip that i will always feel nostalgic thinking about!</p>
+<p><strong>By Venice Lee (3-Excellence 2024)</strong>
+<br>The trip to shandong was an immersive experience for me as it gave me
+the opportunity to better understand Shandong, China’s culture and architecture.
+Visiting shandong junior experimental high was a really amazing experience because of how i got to experience their school lessons and the heartwarming welcome by the students and teachers of the school.
+During our school cultural exchange, we also managed to share the culture and education of Singapore through presentations.
+I managed to try the famous Peking duck and the different Shandong local dish.
+I also enjoyed the visit to the Confusius temple as well as his home which made me learn more about the culture as well as confusius himself.
+Visiting Mount Tai and the different famous lakes were the best part of the trip because of how beautiful the places are and it shows how well-preserved it is ever since decades ago!
+The history behind these places are also intriguing since it was our first time learning about China history.
+All in all, this Shandong trip made me learn a lot about China’s history and culture which left a lasting impression.</p>
 <p></p>
 <p><strong><u>2023 - Trip to Hongkong</u></strong>
 </p>